 When choosing a doctor who's right for you, you don't have to rely exclusively on a friend's recommendation or a referral.
-Now you can check whether your medical provider practices similarly to his or her peers.
+You can check whether your medical provider practices similarly to his or her peers.

-ProPublica has created a tool called Treatment Tracker that allows consumers to compare their doctors, physical therapists and other health providers to others based on newly released data on the services they provide in Medicare's Part B program.
+ProPublica's Treatment Tracker tool allows consumers to compare their doctors, physical therapists and other health providers to others based on data on the services they provide in Medicare's Part B program.

 The tool may give you, the patient, information to ask important questions about your care.
 Here's what to look for and ask: